notrabs/use-ammojs/README.md

 npm i use-ammojs
 ```

-## Why not use [use-cannon](https://github.com/pmndrs/use-cannon) instead?

-use-cannon is great and a inspiration for this package, but it is missing features like soft-bodies and lacks performance in scenes with large triangle meshes. ammo.js is a direct wrapper around the powerful [Bullet Physics](http://www.bulletphysics.org/) engine, which solves these problems.

-At the time of writing however use-cannon is more mature and great for most projects.

 ## Examples

 ⚠️ **Note that the codesandbox examples do not support SharedArrayBuffers [due to missing cross-origin isolation](https://web.dev/coop-coep/).**